 As you can see, both residential and commercial buildings partially apply the same security tools, like access control, CCTV monitoring, and intrusion detection, to better protect their people and spaces.

 Begin with assessing your potential security risks, zeroing in on the type of building you’re running and the industry-specific risks it evokes.

 Define the priority for the security system implementation for your organization.
 For instance, maybe you should start with the access control, then move on to cameras, alarms, and so on.

 Ask yourself whether you need an integrated security system or can get by with standalone systems.

-To sum it up, whether you are interested in a security system for commercial building or are choosing among some apartment building security systems available in the market, a complex approach will work to your advantage.
-By enforcing a comprehensive security system you can rest assured that your property is safeguarded at various levels, which cannot be achieved by simply hiring a door supervisor.
+To sum it up, whether you are interested in a security system for a commercial building or are choosing among some apartment building security systems available in the market, consider the different security elements and their interconnectedness.
+By deploying a comprehensive security system, you can rest assured that your property is safeguarded at various levels, which cannot be achieved by simply hiring a door supervisor.